redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 core was deciding what the shell does; an app that never wanted the shipped handler got it emitted anyway, including into shells that drive `EffectDispatcher` themselves; and a capability with no sensible default on one platform made the property required there and optional elsewhere.

-The adapter shape keeps the one-declaration configuration the default was there to provide, and moves both decisions to the app.
+**A generated adapter.** The second draft kept the wiring but made it opt-in: the static listed its operations and methods, `EffectVariantMeta` recorded each operation's `TypeId`, and type generation emitted a per-capability `HttpHandling: EffectHandler` protocol with a required `httpHandler` property and default bodies delegating to it, which the app adopted by conforming.
+Counted out, it saved the weather shell almost nothing — five delegating lines became three conformances and three properties — and cost a method listing in every capability, `TypeId` plumbing, registration checks and four adapter emitters.
+Review asked whether that was making our life difficult for not much gain, and it was.
+The delegating lines also turn out to be the better
+behaviour: a new operation asks for a line instead of being wired silently.

+**Discovery through the operation.** Instead of the app registering the handler, put `shell = HTTP` on each `#[operation]` so the derive registers it and every shipped handler is emitted automatically.
+Zero configuration, and the foreign compilers strip unused types, but manifest dependencies are not stripped, so a capability that ships a library would land it in every app.
-**Binding on the operation declaration.** Keep `shell(HTTP, method = "request")` on the operation, as protocol metadata.
-It is metadata rather than a shell decision, but it puts a shell-side concern on every operation of the capability, and it means the derive has to grow for a feature the trait does not know about.
-The static already exists to hold everything the capability says about its shell side; the binding belongs there.
+It also puts a shell-side concern on every operation in the core crate, and grows the derive for a feature the trait does not know about.
+The one line in the codegen binary is the price of keeping both decisions in the shell.

 **Generalising the `render` default.** The generated `Core` RFC gave `render` a default body because `Core` handles that variant itself.
 That is a